xerolinux/xlapit-cli/README.md

 ![XLAPiT](https://i.imgur.com/JuWceYE.png)

-### Wiki

-For more information and details, please check the included [**Wiki**](https://github.com/xerolinux/xlapit-cli/wiki).
-It contains detailed information about each and every option this toolkit has.

-### Contribute

-If you can Contribute your knowledge improving the toolkit taking it above and beyond, making it the dafcto for every **Arch** user, it would be highly appreciated.
-Please see [**Here**](https://github.com/xerolinux/xlapit-cli/wiki/User-Contribution) for more information.

 ### How to get it

 First off let me say that everything this awesome toolkit provides is and will forever be optional and up to you the user.
 I will never force anything on you.
 Now just run this simple curl command to get started.